wenfengzhuo/wenfengzhuo-v1.github.io/_posts/2017-03-26-why-I-choose-quantcast.md

 <hr>

 It took me half of month to make a decision, so util March 15th I finally decided where to go.
 This is my first job in US and it would probably change my life.
-It was very easy to choose an offer emotionally, but I would like to make a best choice that both follows my heart and as the same satisfies the following criteria.
+It was very easy to choose an offer emotionally, but I would like to make a best choice that both follows my heart and at the same time satisfies the following criteria.

 **Company Vision**